 ⭐️ Self-Advocacy Workplace Accommodations with real images

 Are you looking to teach self-advocacy for older students to build their confidence, help them take more risks, and ask for help and clarification?
-These comprehensive printable lessons consist of 9 different worksheets for students and teachers to work though together in order to best understand each student’s unique interests, desires, needs, rights, strengths, and weaknesses, in order to improve self-advocacy skills in the home, school, and community environments.
+This Self-Advocacy Printable Packet for Older Students is a comprehensive lesson that consists of 9 different worksheets for students and teachers to work though together in order to best understand each student’s unique interests, desires, needs, rights, strengths, and weaknesses, in order to improve self-advocacy skills in the home, school, and community environments.

 ⭐️ Self-Advocacy Explained Worksheet